How fertile are you? Take our online fertility test and get your personal report instantly!

 Making the diagnosis of pregnancy solely from changes in the cervical mucus is too unreliable.
 You cannot make a pregnancy diagnosis from cervical changes alone.
 The typical stretchy and fertile cervical mucus develops under the influence of estrogen hormones.
 Estrogen hormones rise just before ovulation and decrease just after ovulation.
 At that time, cervical mucus becomes dry.
 About 7-10 days after ovulation, estrogen hormones normally rise again, and it is this second rise than can often give the appearance of fertile mucus again.
 That doesn't mean you are fertile again because you don't ovulate again.
 There are no reliable enough changes in the cervical mucus to indicate when implantation or pregnancy has happened.

-Ejaculate may interfere with the cervical mucus consistency.
+Ejaculate may interfere with cervical mucus consistency.
 Most of the ejaculate is usually absorbed from the vagina within hours after intercourse.
 Though there is sperm in the cervix even after that time, the sperm is unlikely to interfere with the cervical mucus consistency.

 One of the major concerns of women who are trying to conceive is that they don't have enough cervical mucus.
 However, cervical mucus is rarely a reason for infertility.
 In less than 5% of infertile couples, there is a problem with the cervical mucus, while over 80% have a problem either with ovulation, sperm, or the fallopian tubes.
 If you think that you don't have enough cervical mucus, an underlying cause such as anovulation (no ovulation) may be responsible for this, and that cause must be treated first.
 Trying to improve the mucus when there are other problems won't work.
 You can also ask your doctor to check you at the time of ovulation to verify your observation.

 Taking over-the-counter and prescription medications can change the consistency of cervical mucus.
 Fertility drugs may also alter consistency, so reading cervical mucus in these situations may be more difficult or impossible.